KianaR/Colour-Picker/README.md

 # Colour-Picker
 Colour Picker is a simple Django web-app, designed to allow users to extract colour values per pixel, from any uploaded image using a Bootstrap based interface.

+This project is a work in progress, there are various features to be added/finished such as:

+* Colour conversions
+* Setting to change color format provided

 ## Contents 📖
 - [Installation](#installation)
 - [How it works](#how_it_works)